eringerli/esp32-aog/README.md

 # esp32-aog
 Software to control the tractor from AgOpenGPS.
 Can also be used as an NTRIP-client and GPS to TCP, Serial or UDP bridge.

+# Attention
+**Please don't fork the repository, if you're not planning to do any changes to the source.
+There is a button with a star on the page header, besides that is the button to watch for updates.
+Both help you keep track of the repositories you like.**

+Forking makes it extremely hard to keep track of the improvements upstream, where a simple clone is updated in seconds.
+There's no sense in running an out of date version.

 # Features
 * complete rewrite of the software for the physical part of AgOpenGPS.
 Uses a multi-threaded aproach with clear ownership of data and almost no public accessible variables.
 Tries to use other libraries as much as possible and is clearly structured with meaningful names.